jesuscc1993/unofficial-ngx-anilist-client/README.md

 - Recently updated list entries, with optional grouping by status (multiple selection available)
 - Media related to added entries, with optional grouping by format (multiple selection available)
   - Doesn't load by default because it requires a lot of queries.
-- Added media that recently finished airing, with optional grouping by format (multiple selection available)
+- Added media that recently finished releasing, with optional grouping by format (multiple selection available)

 ### User list